 A full day to explore the plantations around your homestay.
 You can swim in the natural pools of the Meenachil River, take a walk through the nearby plantations or perhaps take a short tour through the spice gardens.

 Drive to Allapuzha (around 2 hours), a bustling town south of Kochi and a major trading centre for the coir industry.
 It is also the centre of Kerala’s backwaters with many interesting homestays in villages around the town.
 Bordered by the Arabian Sea in the west and with a vast network of lakes, lagoons and fresh-water rivers crossing it, this backwater country shelters some unique animal and birdlife.

 Disembark your house boat after breakfast and head to a wonderful old heritage home on Kerala’s backwaters.
-Time can be spent watching the toddy tappers climbing the tall palm trees, walking among the paddy fields or along the river banks, or rowing through the narrow canals in a country boat.
+Time can be spent watching the toddy tappers climbing the tall palm trees.
+Walk among the paddy fields or row through the narrow canals in a country boat.
 This area will give the children a real insight into rural life in this part of India.

 A full day to relax and enjoy exploring the surrounding area.
 You can borrow bikes and follow small quiet roads through local villages, take a cruise through the narrow channels of the backwaters on a rowing boat or wander through the nearby villages.

 A short drive of just 30 minutes take you to Mararikulam for three nights on the beach.
 Situated 56 km south of Kochi and just a few kilometres north of Allapuzha, Mararikulam offers a fabulous stretch of soft sandy beach fringed with swaying palms.
 Life in the village still goes on much as it did a hundred years ago, with the men going out to sea each day to earn a living bringing in the daily catch.
 It is an idyllic retreat for those who want to ‘get away from it all’.